nualagr/readnreviewed/README.md

 - 22" Desktop (1680 x 1050)
 - 20" Desktop (1600 x 900)

-In addition to checking the game's functionality using browser developer tools, the site has been manually checked by friends and family.
+In addition to checking the website's functionality using browser developer tools, the site has been manually checked by friends and family.
 Issues highlighted have been recitified as far as was feasible.

 ##### back to [top](#table-of-contents)